UKCloud/documentation/articles/other/other-ref-glossary.md

 ### Region

-A physically segregated part of the UKCloud platform with its own power infrastructure, management services and networking components, enabling you to design resilient solutions that are contained entirely within a single site.
+A physically segregated part of the UKCloud platform within a site that provides a set of services.

 *See also:* [Site](#site), [Zone](#zone)